• Skip to primary navigation

 400 ml Passata, 60 ml Milk, 2 tablespoon Tomato Puree, 2 tablespoon Red Wine Vinegar, 1 Beef Stock Pot, ½ teaspoon Worcestershire Sauce, 2 Bay Leaves, 2 tablespoon Oregano, 1 teaspoon Sugar, ½ teaspoon Salt, ¼ teaspoon Black Pepper

-• Cook the spaghetti according to instructions, then serve with the slow cooker bolognese, garnished with fresh herbs and some grated Parmesan if you like!
+• Cook the spaghetti according to instructions, then serve with the slow cooker bolognese, garnished with fresh herbs and some grated Parmesan.

 400 g Spaghetti, 2 tablespoon Fresh Parsley